 With the weather becoming warmer, now is a great time to discuss hydration.
-First, never go out on the trails without water.
+First, please do not go out on the trails without water.
+I spoke to a SAR ranger recently who mentioned the number one cause of rescues is dehydration.

-Personally, I use a mix of the two, water bottles are good for hikes under 5 miles.
-However, once you start doing 6+ you may want to invest in a bladder.
+Personally, I use a reusable water bottle or hydration reservoir, and sometimes both.
+Water bottles are good for hikes under 3-5 miles.
+However, once you start doing 5+ you may want to invest in a bladder.
 A bladder will typically hold 2 to 3 liters, while a water bottle typically holds 1 liter.

 Here are 5 Tips on Hydrating Before, During and After Your Hikes:

-3. Drink every 30 mins while on the hike, even if you're not thirsty.
+3. Drink every 30-minutes while on the hike, even if you're not thirsty.
+This will ensure you stay hydrated and replenish the water you lose when you sweat!

 4. Hydrate after the hike.